rbeerwerth/BornAgain-website/content/documentation/scripting/particles/particle-distribution/index.md

 #### Particle distributions through the GUI

 The easiest way of generating a particle distribution from scratch is from the GUI.
-After that, one can export the layout as a python script and tweak it to get the desired outcome:
+After that, one can export the layout as a Python script and tweak it to get the desired outcome:

 {{< figscg src="distribution_from_GUI.png" class="center">}}

-One must note, however, that some functionality is only present through the python API, for instance, `linkParameter` is not accessible through the GUI:
+One must note, however, that some functionality is only present through the Python API, for instance, `linkParameter` is not accessible through the GUI:

 ```python